basho-labs/little_riak_book/en/05-app-guide.md

     Historically, buckets have been what most thought of as Riak's virtual namespaces.

-    The newest level: **bucket types**, introduced in Riak 2.0, which group buckets for configuration and security purposes.
+    The newest level is provided by **bucket types**, introduced in Riak 2.0, which allow you to group buckets for configuration and security purposes.

     Less obviously, keys are their own namespaces.
 If you want a hierarchy for your keys that looks like `sales/customer/month`,